LambdaGaming/SharpGMad/README.md

 ### Realtime mode

-This is the main feature and reason for SharpGMad's existence.
-While gmad can only fully pack a folder into an addon or fully extract an addon to a folder, with SharpGMad, you can effectively browse a file just as how you would be browsing any other archive (for example, ZIP, RAR or TAR files).
+This is the main feature and reason for LambdaGMad's existence.
+While gmad can only fully pack a folder into an addon or fully extract an addon to a folder, with LambdaGMad, you can effectively browse a file just as how you would be browsing any other archive (for example, ZIP, RAR or TAR files).

 The realtime mode supports **on-the-fly** adding, removing and updating of